triggermesh/docs/docs/guides/dataweavetransformation.md

         - image: gcr.io/knative-releases/knative.dev/eventing/cmd/event_display
 ```

-### Deploy the `DataWeaveTransformation` Object
+## Deploy the `DataWeaveTransformation` Object
-With the `event-display` in place, the `DataWeaveTransformation` object can now be deployed in the same manner using the following manifest:
+With the `event-display` in place, the `DataWeaveTransformation` object can now be deployed in the same manner using the following manifest.
+It contains an inline DataWeave spell that will be used by default but can be overridden by passing a spell in the CloudEvent payload.

 ```yaml
 apiVersion: flow.triggermesh.io/v1alpha1